agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 viz.bar(lifetimes, probsLikesChoc)
 ~~~~

-]

-We include an inference function which is based on `factorOffPolicy` in irlBandits.wppl.
-We specialize this to the beliefAgent and add observations to the `observedStateAction`.
-The function is currently in irlBandits.wppl as *agentModelsIRLBanditInfer*].

 This example of inferring an agent's utilities from a bandit problem may seem contrived.
 However, there are more practical problems that have a similar structure.
 Consider a domain where $$k$$ *sources* (arms) produce a stream of content, with each piece of content having a *category* (prizes).
 At each timestep, a human is observed choosing a source.
 The human has uncertainty about the stochastic mapping from sources to categories.
 Our goal is to infer the human's beliefs about the sources and their preferences over categories.
 The sources could be blogs or feeds that tag posts/tweets using the same set of tags.
 Alternatively, the sources could be channels for TV shows or songs.
 In this kind of application, the same issue of identifiability arises.
 An agent may choose a source either because they know it produces content in the best categories or because they have a strong prior belief that it does.